Skip to main content

 Maputo Province

-A rich peanut curry that showcases the fusion of African and Indian influences.
-Ground peanuts create a creamy sauce that coats chicken or vegetables, often served with rice or xima.
+A peanut curry that sits right where African and Indian cooking meet.
+Ground peanuts thicken into a creamy sauce around chicken or vegetables, usually served with rice or xima.

 Key Ingredients: